Amfiteatrof Music Festival

-Amfiteatrof Music Festival (previously known as Festival Massimo Amfiteatrof) is a classical and chamber music festival based in Levanto, an Italian Comune in the ligurian Riviera, between Genoa and La Spezia, since 1992.
+Amfiteatrof Music Festival (previously known as Festival Massimo Amfiteatrof) is a classical and chamber music festival based in Levanto, an Italian Comune in the Ligurian Riviera, between Genoa and La Spezia, since 1992.

-The festival pays tribute to Massimo Amfiteatrof (born Maksim Aleksandrovich Amfiteatrov), one of the greatest cellist of the 20th century, dubbed as the "Cellists' Caruso" (Italian: "il Caruso dei Violoncellisti"), who moved from St. Petersburg to Italy in the early 1920s, settling first in Cavi, a frazione of Lavagna, and then in Levanto, where he died in 1990.
-During his lifetime Amfiteatrof worked with Arturo Toscanini and Fabrizio De André and collaborated with EIAR and subsequently with RAI.
+The festival pays tribute to Massimo Amfiteatrof (born Maksim Aleksandrovich Amfiteatrov), considered one of the greatest cellists of the 20th century, dubbed as the "Cellists' Caruso" (Italian: "il Caruso dei Violoncellisti").
+He moved from St. Petersburg to Italy in the early 1920s, settling first in Cavi, a frazione of Lavagna, and then in Levanto, where he died in 1990.
+During his lifetime, Amfiteatrof worked with Arturo Toscanini, Fabrizio De André and collaborated with EIAR and subsequently with RAI.